 Dr. Christine Costa, Director of the DNP program.

 The DNP is a professional, practice-oriented doctorate, such as the Doctor of Medicine (M.D.), Doctor of Pharmacy (PharmD) or Doctor of Physical Therapy (DPT), in contrast to the research-oriented Ph.D.

-California State University Doctor of Nursing Practice (DNP) programs require a master's degree in nursing or a related healthcare field for admission.
-The Southern California CSU DNP Consortium also offers a post-baccalaureate in nursing-to-DNP degree in the specialty area of Nurse Anesthetist.
+California State University Doctor of Nursing Practice (DNP) post-master’s programs require a master's degree in nursing or a related healthcare field for admission.
+CSU Fullerton also offers a post-baccalaureate in nursing-to-DNP degree in Nurse Anesthesia.
+CSU Long Beach offers a post-baccalaureate in nursing-to-DNP degree in various nurse practitioner roles.
 These programs are designed to allow students to: